 Our Take

-Filing taxes can be stressful, but it also can be rewarding.
+Filing taxes can be stressful, but it can also be rewarding.
 With a bevy of stackable options at your disposal, make sure you don't miss out on savings this tax season.
-There are even free options for preparing taxes for the most cost-conscious taxpayer.
+There are even free options for preparing taxes, making it affordable for the most cost-conscious taxpayer.

 No matter which filing option you pursue, make sure to make any tax filing-related payments with a credit card that will provide the biggest reward for your spending.